amitjimiwal/calculator-tsproject/README.md

 We appreciate your contributions, and together, we can make this Project even better!

-Sure, here's an example of how you can add a "Test Cases" section to your README.md file for the "calculator-tsproject" repository:

 ## Test Cases

 The calculator-tsproject comes with a comprehensive set of test cases to ensure the correctness and reliability of the application.
 The test cases are implemented using [Jest](https://jestjs.io/), a popular JavaScript testing framework.